defund12/defund12.org/_letters/us/new_york/nyc.md

 - locality:legislatorUpperBody
 - locality:headOfState
-body: "My name is [YOUR NAME] and I am a resident of [BOROUGH].
+body: "My name is [YOUR NAME] and I am a resident of [YOUR BOROUGH].
 Last April, NYC Mayor Bill De Blasio proposed major budget cuts for the Fiscal Year 2021, especially to education and youth programs, while refusing to slash the NYPD budget by any significant margin. \n\nI am sending this letter today to demand